forensic-architecture/frame/README.md

 Create a file at frame/default.yaml.
 Frame will default to using this config if no settings.yaml is explicitly provided as an argument.

-Once this is created, inside the `pipenv shell` from the setup in the Develop section above
+Once this is created, you can build an application with that configuration
+embedded:
 ```
-    pip install py2app
+    cd application/mac
-    python application/mac/setup.py py2app
+    pipenv run python application/mac/setup.py py2app
 ```

 The packaged application should now be in `application/Mac/dist/frame.app`.